 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

 Crowning Music of Awesome: Seen the latest trailer?
 The one with the epic guitar chords later?
 And then later the patapons sing a sightly more spirited,sightly more epic version of Patapon 2's theme with the guitar riffs under it?
 Yeah, that one.

 Many boss fights and later levels qualify.

 Also the Don Chaka songs at the end of multiplayer levels.
 Some are cheesy, but others are pretty epic.
 The last part of the Don Caka songs itself is sightly more epic than the rest of the song as well.

-Breather Boss: Final boss from the first game which relies on a pattern memorization rather than penultimate boss which relies on defeating it before getting defeated.
+Breather Boss: The final boss from the first game, which relies on pattern memorization, as opposed to the penultimate boss, which relies on defeating it before getting defeated.

 Contested Sequel: The opinion of critics vary greatly on how Patapon 3 fared compared to Patapon 2.

 Ear Worm: You'll hear it constantly even if you stop playing the game and the chants will follow you everywhere you decide to Pata Pata Pata Pon.
 In fact, it is very likely that it will even outworm anything heard in Robot Unicorn Attack.

 Ensemble Darkhorse: Gong is very much well-liked, so much so that he gets revived in Patapon 2 and plays an important role in Patapon 3 as well.